verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] The body learns it quickly, memorises it like a hymn
 - [ ] Can't spell aurat without aura.
 - [ ] Apsara Guava Glory > Tiramisu.
+- [ ] Hang on!
+What exactly are you saying I did?